 … the cumulative association between divorce and risks for acute myocardial infarction (heart attack) is unknown.

-The bottom line is that “divorce facts” can be misleading.
+The bottom line is that taken out of context, “divorce facts” can be misleading.

 The Real Divorce Facts

-When you are facing divorce, especially a divorce you didn’t see coming, it’s tempting to try to scour the internet to look for information that will help you figure out what happened.
+If you are facing a divorce, especially a divorce you didn’t see coming, it’s tempting to try to scour the internet to look for information that will help you figure out what happened.

 You want answers.

 So you look for divorce statistics that may explain why your marriage failed.
 You want to know whether you were doomed from the start.
 You want to know whether you accidentally did something (like gain weight) that caused your marriage to go down the tubes.

 After all, if you did something wrong, maybe you could still un-do it.

 Most of all, when you find yourself scouring the internet looking for divorce facts at 2 am, you want to know that you are not alone.

 What you need to remember is that no matter how comforting (or discomforting) they are, divorce statistics are just numbers.
 They may tell a story, but they don’t necessarily tell YOUR story.